-The first meeting was held at the Windgap School in Windgap, PA. on November 2, 1971.
-It consisted of about twenty five people who had a common interest in restoring and preserving antique agricultural machinery and industrial equipment.
+The first meeting of what would become the Blue Mountain Antique Gas and Steam Engine Association was held at the Wind Gap School in Wind Gap, PA. on November 2, 1971.
+It consisted of about twenty-five people who had a common interest in restoring and preserving antique agricultural machinery and industrial equipment.
 This would serve to educate about the past and instill appreciation for the future.

-In 1973 Jacktown Grove gave the Association a better date which was July 20, 21, and 22.
+In 1973 Jacktown Grove gave the Association a better date, July 20, 21, and 22.
 The 1973 show was more successful due to better advertising and more displays, which included Browie Grubb's peerless steam tractor and a display of antique cars.
 With the increase in profit, the association purchased buttons for the 1974 show to help advertise and to reach many more engine collectors.
 The association had now grown to about fifty members.

-Through a lot of work from many members, the association has grown to one of the most well know shows in the east and has been able to maintain free parking and admission, as intended by charter group back in 1971.
+Through a lot of work from many members, the association has grown to one of the most well known shows in the east and has been able to maintain free parking and admission, as intended by charter group back in 1971.
 We would welcome you to come visit and enjoy some time with us at Jacktown.
-“The Home of Blue Mountain Antique Gas and Steam Engine Association.
+“The Home of Blue Mountain Antique Gas and Steam Engine Association".

 Information for this history came from Stanley Souders meeting notes